In 2011, Foster Huntington was working 70 hours a week in Manhattan, longing to be outside, surfing, and free. Then he took the risk of a lifetime.

 Foster: Yes, I did.
 Before picking up my rig, I had never seen the inside of a Four Wheel Camper in person.
 I’m totally thrilled with my rig.
 It’s great!
 I’ve even had the opportunity to visit the Four Wheel Camper factory near Sacramento.
 It’s a neat place and a cool company.

 TCM: Just about everyone reading your interview is wondering how you are able to afford this lifestyle.

-I also worked for Patagonia for a year and a half while I was one the road.
+I also worked for Patagonia for a year and a half while I was on the road.
 While working on a project for Urban Outfitters, I met their creative director and head of online.
-A year later he moved to Patagonia and brought me onboard to help with social media.
+A year later he moved to Patagonia and brought me on board to help with social media.